ETF-SD/etfsd-ctf/zephyr/keys/README.md

 ## Challenge

-> The cyber operations team believes that the 7 phantoms have placed a malicious executable on the zephyr system, find the executable and capture the flag.
+> The Cyber Operations team managed to find a 7 phantoms public key stashed in another compromised ETF server?
+Can you use it to log into Zephyr?
-> Credentials: Username: `etfsd`, Password: `supersafepassword123`, Domain: `PutIPHere`, Port: `10005`
+> Credentials: Username: `etfsd`, Domain: `PutIPHere`, Port: `10005`

 ## Hints